 \subsubsection{Surface reconstructions}

-To facilitate the visualization of the estimated lung deformation and the underlying measurements, three-dimensional surface reconstructions of the undeformed lung anatomy were generated.
-These reconstructions were computed from the anatomical segmentations (\Seg{CT}{lobes} after rigid initialization) by first applying the marching-cubes algorithm in 3D-Slicer (\url{www.slicer.org}), and then post-processing the resulting meshes in MeshLab (\url{www.meshlab.net}) to obtain regularly sized triangles (edges of approximately 3~mm) with homogeneously distributed points.
+To facilitate the visualization of lung deformation and underlying measurements, 3D surface reconstructions of the undeformed lung geometry were generated.
+These reconstructions were computed from the anatomical segmentations \Seg{CT}{lobes} after rigid initialization. \review{The resulting surfaces have regularly sized triangles of approximately 3~mm.}